vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > We have in the authoritative voice of the Church the voice of Christ Himself. *The Church is above the Bible; and this transference of Sabbath observance from Saturday to Sunday is proof positive of that fact.* Deny the authority of the Church and you have no adequate or reasonable explanation or justification for the substitution of Sunday for Saturday in the Third—Protestant Fourth—Commandment of God.
 {% ct '"Sabbath Observance," The Catholic Record, September 1, 1923, p.
 4.' %}

+> Of course *the Catholic Church claims that the change was her act*.
+It could not have been otherwise, as none in those days would have dreamed of doing anything, in matters spiritual, ecclesiastical and religious without her. *This act is a mark of her ecclesiastical power and authority in religious matters.*
+{% ct 'C. F. Thomas, Chancellor of Cardinal Gibbons, letter, October 28, 1895.' %}

 ## How many lawgivers are there?

 > There is *one lawgiver*, who is able to save and to destroy: who art thou that judgest another?